PecanProject/betydbdoc-dataentry/bulk_upload.md

 3. Standard Error

-    An `SE` column is required if and only if an `n` column is included;
-    this datum will be inserted into the `stat` column of the `yields` table, and the `statname` column value will be set to “SE”.
+    An `SE` column is required if and only if an `n` column is included; this datum will be inserted into the `stat` column of the `yields` table, and the `statname` column value will be set to “SE”.
+As with the yield column, the data in this column must never be blank, and values can't be in scientific notation.[^se_note]

 ##### Data for Traits {-}

 1. Trait variable values

     -   Every trait data upload file must have at least one column whose heading matches the name of some recognized trait variable.
-A list of recognized trait variables is listed on the BetyDB web site.
-If multiple trait variable columns are used, each row in the CSV file will produce one row in the `traits` table for each trait variable column.
-(These resulting rows will be effectively *grouped* by assigning them a unique entity id.
+A list of recognized trait variables is listed on the BETYdb web site.
+If multiple trait variable columns are used, each row in the CSV file will produce one row in the `traits` table for each trait variable column having a non-blank entry.[^blank_entries] (These resulting rows will be effectively *grouped* by assigning them a unique entity id.
 Said another way, there is a one-to-one correspondence between rows in the CSV file and resultant rows in the `entities` table, the table that keeps track of this grouping.)
 As with yield numbers, the data in this column must always be a parsable number and is subject to rounding before being inserted into the database.
 In addition, it must conform to any range restrictions on the value of the variable.

     -   The template for traits uploads provides dummy column headings `[trait variable 1]`, `[trait variable 2]`, etc., which must be